hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 141

-That was a nation which has passed; they will have what they earned and you will have what you earned, and you will not be questioned concerning what they used to do.
+That was a nation which has passed on; they will have what they earned and you will have what you earned, and you will not be questioned concerning what they used to do.

 # 142

 They say, “Be Jews or Christians to be guided.”
-Say, “Rather the religion of Abraham, the monotheist, and he was not one of the polytheists.”
+Say, “Rather [we follow] the religion of Abraham, the monotheist, and he was not one of the polytheists.”

 # 143